-This program, formerly the C.A.G.S. degree program, is designed for those who possess a master's degree in school administration or a master's degree in a related educational field.
+This program is designed for those who possess a master's degree in school administration or a master's degree in a related educational field.
 This program offers advanced preparation for those educators who desire careers as school superintendents, assistant superintendents, state department of education personnel, vocational education coordinators, curriculum coordinators, or educational personnel in private organizations.
 This program leads to certification as a superintendent in New Hampshire.
 It is possible to also receive certification as a principal under special circumstances.

 |EDUC 964||Human Resources in Education||4|

 |EDUC 973||Policy, Politics, and Planning in Education||4|

 |Select eight credits in consultation with the program adviser 1||8|

 |A student must complete a field internship and a significant field project in an approved administrative setting.||8|

 |Educational Administrative Internship|